 Chromosomes contain the genetic material important for the make-up of the baby, and are found inside every cell within the body.
 When something goes wrong during the passing on or division of chromosomes, it can cause genetic abnormalities in the baby.
-If these are incompatible with life, a miscarriage will usually occur.
+This may cause a miscarriage.
 Chromosomal abnormalities are more likely in the babies of older mothers.

-A chromosomal abnormality resulting in a miscarriage won’t affect subsequent pregnancies.
+A chromosomal abnormality resulting in a miscarriage is unlikley to affect subsequent pregnancies.

 Find out more about the why miscarriage happens.

 The following people have a slightly higher risk of having an early miscarriage

 - Older women: at 30, a woman has a 20% chance of miscarriage; at 42, this increases to 50%.